10,000 signatures reached

 Why is this important?

-By signing this petition, you will help save reforestation efforts urgently needed to restore the diminishing water supply, to provide sustainable livelihood to surrounding communities, and perhaps most importantly, to guard against catastrophic landslides and flashfloods like those brought by Ondoy in 2009.
+By signing this petition, you will help save reforestation efforts that are urgently needed to restore the diminishing water supply, to provide sustainable livelihood to surrounding communities, and perhaps most importantly, to guard against catastrophic landslides and flashfloods like those brought by Typhoon Ondoy in 2009 and Ulysses in 2020.

 Together, let us #SaveMasungi. #NoToQuarryinMasungi